from Easter Horror Stories- Rescuing Jesus’ Good News

 No longer shall they teach one another, or say to each other, “Know the LORD,” for they shall all know me, from the least of them to the greatest.

 The day is surely coming, says the LORD, when Jerusalem shall be rebuilt… It shall never again be uprooted or overthrown.”
 (Jeremiah 31).

 Over two thousand years later, this all sounds so sweet when we read it in church, and of course we assume that Jeremiah is talking about us, the spirit filled Christians who know God.

 But this isn’t a sweet passage.
 It’s “I told you so.”
-And not only that, Jeremiah is saying, in a nutshell, “all you priests and rulers who didn’t listen to me should know that God is going to take us back to Jerusalem one day, and this time you won’t be in charge: you will be obsolete, because we will all know God without your help, thankyou very much!” this is spiritual communism.
+And not only that, Jeremiah is saying, in a nutshell, “all you priests and rulers who didn’t listen to me should know that God is going to take us back to Jerusalem one day, and this time you won’t be in charge: you will be obsolete, because we will all know God without your help, thank you very much!”

 Around the same time that Jeremiah is writing, the priests he confronts are busy compiling all of the oral traditions into the written stories we now have from Genesis through to the Exodus.
 All the stories of salvation (Noah, Abram, Exodus) were refashioned into one big story in Babylon.

 The priests are shoring up the faith of a depressed people in exile, and probably shoring up their own position amongst the people, in the absence of access to the Temple.
 The books they compile in exile entrench the Law, make the Temple the centre point of the religion, along with its sacrificial system, and entrench their leadership of it.

 So who do we listen to?
 Who convinces you?
 The priests with the written Law and Covenant based on ethnic purity, violence and obedience enforced by divinely appointed hierarchy?
 Or Jeremiah with his alternative Covenant, where people relate directly to God and have no need of priests?